code-wolf-byte/forklift/README.md

 The bot loads a verification cog that exposes `!verify @member` and `!unverify @member` commands (requires the `Manage Roles` permission) to assign or remove the configured verification role.
+Use `/setup_verification` (requires `Manage Server`) to post the Devils to Devils verification embed and "Verify Here" button in the current channel.

 [py-cord]: https://pypi.org/project/py-cord/